The Black Box Testing Model explores a metaphoric reflection to identify

 Observation:

-It requires manipulative Inputs when functional Outputs associate with threads of Local Instincts in Biological Systems.
+outputs are associated with threads of local instincts in Biological Systems.
 Manipulative Inputs demand statistical analysis for practical outputs.

 Observation: